What is vitamin D?

 SACN – Vitamin D and health report

-*This blog post was written in collaboration with BetterYou for #NationalVitaminDAwarenessWeek.
+*This blog post was written in collaboration with BetterYou for #NationalVitaminDAwarenessWeek in 2017.
 All views are 100% my own and I only recommend products I would use myself.
+2 vitamin D oral spray were gifted to me in exchange for a blog post.
 This blog post contains affiliate links.
 Read my full disclaimer here.